Mikaleb/Alt-Company/README.md

 If you want to setup a new design for yourself or [help with this repo design,](https://github.com/Mikaleb/Alt-Company/compare) feel free to do so !

+## Bugs

+- For time visitors not in english can encounter a bug that corrects itself uppon reload : waiting correction with [this ticket](https://github.com/nuxt-community/i18n-module/issues/1060).

 ## Build Setup

 ```bash